Research at PubMed

 Welcome to my Blog

 I invite you to read some of my ideas and how they may explain some phenomena that may interest you.
 This is my main website.
 You may contact me via my email.
-Most of what is posted here will also eventually be posted to my main website and, since our ontogeny and phylogeny are closely linked, the information in "Research Applications" and "Population Applications" will be similar.
+Most of what is posted here will also eventually be posted to my main website and, since our ontogeny and phylogeny are closely linked, the information in "Research Applications" and "Modern Applications" will be similar.

 The main prediction of my work that may have direct, practical information is my explanation of the Secular Trend.
 This is a composite of all of my work.
 If you are only interested in the most significant ideas of my work, please read my explanation of the Secular Trend, just below, and my explanation of human evolution, found in "Basics," just above.
 (Picture by Mary Margaret Schisler Howard)